EvanZhuang/MRI-Reconstruction-with-Sparse-Optimization/README.md

 Run main.m directly and you will see the comparison between popular methods and this implementation.

-The Randon transform code and back projection code are written by Mark Bangert.
+The Randon transform code and back projection to DFT code are written by Mark Bangert.

 ![Sample Image](https://github.com/EvanZhuang/MRI-Reconstruction-with-Sparse-Optimization/blob/master/4v4.jpg)